-Candidacy exams should be completed, and final-version dissertation proposals accepted by the faculty, before the end of Spring semester of year 4.
+Candidacy exams should be completed before the end of Spring Semester of Year 4.

+Final-version dissertation proposals should be accepted by the beginning of the August before Autumn semester of year 5 for students who will be activating a dissertation-year DUF or DDUF; otherwise, they should be accepted by the first Friday of Spring semester of year 5.
 According to Graduate School rules, a student is considered to be advanced to candidacy upon passing the candidacy exam.
-In this Program, a student must also have the dissertation proposal accepted by the faculty in order to be eligible to begin a dissertation year fellowship.
+In this Program, a student must also have the dissertation proposal accepted by their committee in order to be eligible to begin a dissertation year fellowship.

 In 1996 and again in 2004, the graduate faculty in linguistics voted to establish the following local rules.
 Except for the closed deliberation period at the end, a Final Oral Examination in the Linguistics Program is an open defense of the candidate's dissertation and larger research program; anyone may attend, and all faculty and students in the OSU linguistics community are encouraged to attend.
 In the typical case, no more than 10 minutes at the beginning of the exam will be used for a question from the Committee as a whole, asking the candidate to succinctly state the primary question addressed in the dissertation, to summarize the main results as they bear on the question, and to explain their significance in the broader context of the field.
 This first short question and response interval will be followed by about 20-25 minutes of questioning by each member of the Examination Committee.
 About 15 minutes will be allowed for closed deliberations by the Examination Committee at the end.
 Any time that remains of the approximately two hours that the Graduate School specifies as the length of the usual exam can be given over to questions from others in attendance (students and faculty members alike).